Nx-Makomva/personal-space-invaders-game/README.md

 Introduction
 In this game, you play as a hooded character (in disguise) stuck at a work event, surrounded by colleagues who insist on engaging you in tedious small talk.
 Your objective is simple: run across the building of the event, avoiding collisions with colleagues to prevent losing lives.
-Use your '⇧' arrow key to jump over colleagues and survive to the end.
+Use your '⇧' arrow key to jump over colleagues and the SPACEBAR for attacks.
 Can you survive the event without succumbing to boredom?

 Features